policy information

 Financial performance and sustainability

-• The University has a sound financial base in terms of annual operating surpluses, diversified and growing income streams and effective control of costs and there is no appetite for risk in terms of activities that would disrupt these.
-However, the University has an appetite for investment risks which will enable it to further grow its income or other strategic objective.
-The University will ensure that potential benefits and risks are fully understood before developments are agreed upon and that appropriate measures to mitigate risk are established.
+• The University has and is committed to maintaining a sound financial base in terms of annual operating surpluses, diversified and growing income streams and effective control of costs.
+There is no appetite for risk in terms of activities that would disrupt these as they enable a sound foundation on which to operate a level of risk tolerance in other areas of University business.
+However, the University has an appetite for investment risks which will enable it to further grow its income or to achieve other strategic objectives, as set out in the University Investment Policy.
+This risk appetite is grounded on the basis that the approach to investment is fully aligned to the mission and values of the University.
+The University will ensure that potential benefits and risks are fully understood before developments are agreed and that appropriate measures to mitigate risk are established.

 Quality of education

-• The University has robust quality assurance procedures that ensure the quality of the educational opportunities offered to students.
+• The University has robust quality assurance procedures that ensure continuous review of the quality of the educational opportunities offered to students.
 It has low tolerance of risks to its provision both in the University and its academic partners.

-• The University is committed to further development of the student experience including teaching and learning, facilities and support arrangements.
-There is generally a low‐appetite for any risks which threaten the delivery of objectives in this area, although it will take moderate risks to invest in new courses and curriculum.
+• The University is committed to further developing the student experience including teaching and learning, facilities and support arrangements.
+As part of this work, it considers the particular needs and experiences of different groups of students, including international students.
+There is generally a low appetite for any risks which threaten the delivery of objectives in this area, although it will take moderate risks to invest in new courses and curriculum.

 People and culture

 • The University aims to value, support, develop and utilise the full potential of our staff to make the University a stimulating and safe place to work.
-It places importance on a culture of equality and diversity, dignity and respect, annual reviews, the development of staff, and the health and safety of staff, students and visitors.
+It places importance on a culture of equality and diversity, dignity and respect, annual reviews, the development of staff, and the health, safety and welfare of staff, students and visitors.
 It has low appetite for any deviation from its standards in these areas.

 Research, knowledge exchange and enterprise